Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/network_traffic.md

 |------------------|----------------|----------|--------------------------------------------------------------------|
 | Docker Container | 8989 (default) | HTTPS    | Serves the status of the agent and its dependencies for monitoring |

-## Subscription notifications - API Manager only
+## Subscription notifications

 SMTP and/or a webhook URL can be set up to send subscription notifications on both subscribe and unsubscribe actions.
-You can find the configuration to set up the SMTP or webhook URL at [Deploy your agents](/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli/).
+You can find the configuration to set up the SMTP or webhook URL at [Deploy your agents](/docs/connect_manage_environ/connected_agent_common_reference/manage_subscription_workflow/#supported-use-cases-for-receiving-api-credentials).

+The SMTP server address or the webhook url needs to be accessible from the Gateway machine for the agent to use them.

 ## Using proxies - API Manager only

 If your network policy restricts outbound traffic such that outbound traffic must pass through a proxy.
 A proxy can be configured in the configuration file of the agents.

-### HTTP/HTTPS Proxy
+### HTTP/HTTPS Proxy for Discovery and Traceability Agent

 Use a HTTP/HTTPS Proxy for communication to the Amplify Platform.
-This configuration is set for both the [Discovery](/docs/connect_manage_environ/connect_api_manager/agent-variables/) and [Traceability Agents](/docs/connect_manage_environ/connect_api_manager/agent-variables/).
+This configuration is set for both the [Discovery](/docs/connect_manage_environ/connect_api_manager/agent-variables/) and [Traceability](/docs/connect_manage_environ/connect_api_manager/agent-variables/) Agents.

+Associated agent variables are:

+* APIMANAGER_PROXYURL: connection to API Manager
+* APIGATEWAY_PROXYURL: connection to API Gateway
+* CENTRAL_PROXYURL: connection to Amplify platform

-### SOCKS5 Proxy
+### SOCKS5 Proxy for Traceability Agent

 Use a SOCKS5 Proxy for communication to the Amplify Platform when sending API Traffic Events.
-This configuration is set only for [Traceability Agents](/docs/connect_manage_environ/connect_api_manager/agent-variables/#specific-variables-for-traceability-agent).
+This configuration is set only for [Traceability](/docs/connect_manage_environ/connect_api_manager/agent-variables/#specific-variables-for-traceability-agent) Agents.

+Associated agent variable is:

+* TRACEABILITY_PROXYURL: connection to the transaction service endpoint

 ### Proxy authentication

 Both proxy types will use one of two authentication mechanisms, none or username/password authentication.
-The username authentication is specified within the URL `http://{user}:{pass}@{proxy}:{port}`.
+The username authentication is specified within the URL `http://{userName}:{password}@{proxyHost}:{proxyPort}`.

 ## Validation